 To make sure your asking price is based in reality, it might be beneficial to have a professional appraisal done.

-In addition to asking realtors for a detailed CMA, you can also ask friends, neighbors, and family.
+In addition to asking realtors for a detailed CMA to set your asking price, you can also ask friends, neighbors, and family.
 Ask for their opinion and see what they would pay for a home like yours.

 Getting multiple opinions from a variety of people can help you find a middle ground as well as help you find additional selling points you may have overlooked.